FITECO-SAS/Lib-KoaSwagger/README.md

 app.listen(3000);
 ```

-## example with koa-router and yaml source
+## Example with koa-router and yaml source

 depends on yamljs to turn your Yaml into a JS object